cloud-gov/cg-site/content/docs/orgs/meeting-tic-requirements.md

 For remote workers or partners outside the normal agency network boundary, you should require use of a VPN to ensure that cloud.gov-bound traffic is routed over the agency network and TIC (shown in Figure 15 of the TIC Reference architecture).

 You should then reject requests to your app unless they come from your agency's TIC egress range.
 You can do this by modifying your application logic or deploying a [user-provided route-service](https://docs.cloudfoundry.org/services/route-services.html#user-provided) to act as a proxy.
-(You can create a simple route service by pushing an `nginx.conf` file with the desired configuration using the Staticfile buildpack.)
+(You can create a simple route service by [deploying the Staticfile buildpack configured with a custom `nginx.conf` file](https://docs.cloudfoundry.org/buildpacks/staticfile/index.html#config-process).)